 Founded by American Express in 2010, this annual shopping day supports independently owned businesses that create jobs and make local economies thrive.
 The U.S. Small Business Administration says that an estimated 108 million consumers nationwide "shopped small" on the 2017 Small Business Saturday, spending a combined $15.4 billion at independent neighborhood retailers and restaurants.
 Is your business prepared?

-"Our ultimate goal is to help small businesses do more business, and for Small Business Saturday, that includes arming them with the tools to help make the day a success," said Amy Marino, vice president and head of Small Business Saturday at American Express.
+"Our ultimate goal is to help small businesses do more business, and for Small Business Saturday that includes arming them with the tools to help make the day a success," said Amy Marino, vice president of global experiential marketing and talent management and the head of Small Business Saturday at American Express.

 Tips for Small Business Saturday success